TL;DR

 Why Hiring More Staff Wasn't the Answer

-The Solution: A Voice AI Receptionist That Sounds Human
+A Voice AI That Sounds Human

 1. Answers in under 2 rings.
 No hold music, no "your call is important to us"